kendrameda/prework-study-guide/README.md

 This project solved the problem of learning the basics to webpage development and how to create our own studyguide.
 I learned how to navigate the terminal, basic HTML, basic CSS, basic JavaScript, and basic git commands.

+PS hopefully you are seeing this as that means I did something right!

 ## Installation

 N/A